rogerbinns/apsw/doc/execution.rst

 Row Tracer
 ----------

 The row tracer is called before each row is returned.
+It is called with two arguments.

+  cursor
+    The cursor returning the row
+  row
-The argument is a tuple of the values about to be returned.
+    A tuple of the values about to be returned

 Whatever you return from the tracer is what is actually returned to the caller of :meth:`~Cursor.execute`.
 If you return None then the whole row is skipped.
 See the :ref:`example <example-rowtrace>`.

 Row tracers can be installed on a specific cursor by calling :meth:`Cursor.setrowtrace` or for all cursors by calling